How Taylor Swift Carefully Came Out of the Woods and Back Into the Hollywood Spotlight

 Just days after her album was released, Taylor announced the reputation tour that would allow concertgoers to see the singer live in the biggest stadiums across the country.
 Ticket sales were so impressive that more dates had to be added.

 And in between all the buzz surrounding her new music, Taylor also became one of TIME's People of the Year for an unlikely reason.
-She was heralded as one of the "silence breakers" in the Time's Up movement after testifying against DJ David Mueller.
+She was heralded as one of the "silence breakers" in the Time's Up movement after testifying against DJ David Mueller who groped her.

 After conducting an investigation, the radio station fired the DJ.
 Two years later, he sued Taylor.
 The singer responded by countersuing for assault and battery and asking for a symbolic $1—an amount her legal team claimed would "serve as an example to other women who may resist publicly reliving similar outrageous and humiliating acts."